Source Water Protection (SWP)

 - Support management of a potential contamination source that presents a high risk to a source of drinking water as determined by the MDH;

-- Have a maximum amount of $10,000, which may be increased to $30,000 when three or more public water suppliers apply under the same application; and
+- Have a maximum amount of $15,000, which may be increased to $45,000 when three or more public water suppliers apply under the same application; and

-- Must include an equal financial cost share amount;
+- Must include an equal financial cost share amount.

-- Plan Implementation Grant Application (PDF)
+Plan Implementation Grant

 - Plan Implementation Grant Invoice (PDF)

-- Competitive Grant Invoice (PDF)
+Competitive Grant

-- Transient Grant Invoice (PDF)
+Transient Grant

 Source Water Protection Grants help Noncommunity Water Systems provide safe drinking water.